Pierre Victor, baron de Besenval de Brünstatt: Literary works (partial list)

 The frontispiece of the first edition of the memoirs of the Baron de Besenval showing his portrait.
 The memoirs were published between 1805 and 1806 in four volumes.

-Cover of the portfolio with six etchings for the publishing of the tales by Pierre Victor de Besenval.
-The pictorial compositions and etchings by Paul Avril and Ferdinand Taluet (1820–1904), published by Octave Uzanne in Paris in 1882.
+Cover of the portfolio with six etchings for the publishing of the Contes de M. le Baron de Besenval, published by Albert Quantin (1850–1933) in 1881.
+The pictorial compositions and etchings were created by Paul Avril and Ferdinand Taluet (1820–1904).
+The portfolio was published by Octave Uzanne in Paris in 1882.

 Pierre Victor de Besenval authored moral-philosophical essays, novels, tales and poetic epistles.
 However, he is principally known as the author of his memoires, which were published between 1805 and 1806 by Joseph-Alexandre Pierre, Vicomte de Ségur, in which are reported many scandalous tales of the court of King Louis XVI and Queen Marie Antoinette.
 The family de Besenval questioned the authenticity of the memoirs and distanced themselves from them.

+"I am fond of the Memoirs of Besenval; in them one finds the French of 1770 and the court of Louis XVI."